New Jersey Travel Guide: Jersey Shore, Cape May, Boardwalks, Food, and Planning Tips

 If you want bigger city energy and world-famous attractions, compare New York.
 If you want historic cities, mountains, and countryside, compare Pennsylvania.
 If you want smaller coastal towns and quieter beach pacing, compare Delaware.
 If you want Chesapeake Bay, beaches, and historic waterfront towns, compare Maryland.

-For major bucket-list nature, New Jersey will not replace Alaska, the Ultimate Alaska Travel Guide, Hawaii, or the Ultimate Hawaii Travel Guide.
-But for beaches, boardwalks, food, skyline views, and compact Northeast variety, New Jersey has a very useful travel lane.
+If you want a larger warm-weather beach and cruise state, compare Florida.
+If you want far-flung U.S. bucket-list scenery, compare the Ultimate Alaska Travel Guide or the Ultimate Hawaii Travel Guide.
+New Jersey will not replace those destinations, but for beaches, boardwalks, food, skyline views, and compact Northeast variety, it has a very useful travel lane.

 Need Help Planning a New Jersey Trip?